 - Expectations of graphic representations within VR vary widely by user preference, project context and are often times based more on intuition than logical calculation.

 In the spirit of schematic design, we've been working on a few graphic styles that should make the in-VR experience really pop (sneak peek below).
-Stay tuned for Prospect 1.1.0 for these enhancements and let us know what you think in the comment section; the more precedents we have the better we can tailor our graphics to fit our users' needs.
+Stay tuned for more updates to Prospect and let us know what you think; the more precedents we have the better we can tailor our graphics to fit our users' needs.
+Alternatively, if you want to try the latest version of Prospect, sign up for a free 45-day trial below.